denilsonsa/crx-uri-splitter/README.md

 Because Chrome refuses to use `Command+Shift+L` as the shortcut.
 (Why?
 I don't know!)
 Thus, I've changed it to `Control+L` (AKA `MacCtrl+L`) instead.

+### Why so many shortcuts for each input field?

+So that you don't have to think.
+For instance, the part after `?` is sometimes called [*query* string](https://en.wikipedia.org/wiki/Query_string), other times [*search* string](https://developer.mozilla.org/en-US/docs/Web/API/HTMLHyperlinkElementUtils/search), but both names mean the same concept.
+So both `Q` and `S` were chosen as shortcuts.
+Since it is also prefixed by `?`, that character also works as a shortcut.
+If you prefer thinking spatially, each field also has a numeric shortcut.
+Thus, whatever shortcut comes first to your mind, you can use.

 Credits
 -------